-SES is free tutoring offered outside of the regular school day that provides extra academic or linguistic assistance for eligible children in a Title I school with a status of Priority Improvement or Turnaround.
-Eligible students include those who are unsatisfactory or partially proficient in reading or math on the most recent state assessment as measured by the Transitional Colorado Assessment Program (TCAP), or who are below grade level as measured by an early literacy assessment that meets the requirements of the Colorado Basic Literacy Act (CBLA) or a body of evidence for K-2.
-Additionally, Non English Proficient (NEP) and Limited English Proficient (LEP) students as measured by the Colorado English Language Assessment (CELA), who also attend a Title I school with a status of Priority Improvement or Turnaround are eligible for English Language Development SES.
-Supplemental Educational Services must be high quality, research-based, and specifically designed to increase student academic achievement on the state assessment.
+Eligible students include those who are unsatisfactory or partially proficient in reading or math on the most recent state assessment as measured by the Transitional Colorado Assessment Program (TCAP); who are below grade level as measured by an early literacy assessment that meets the requirements of the Reading to Ensure Academic Development (READ) Act; or another body of evidence for K-2.
+Additionally, Non-English Proficient (NEP) and Limited English Proficient (LEP) students as measured by the ACCESS assessment, who also attend a Title I school with a status of Priority Improvement or Turnaround, are eligible for English Language Development SES.
+Supplemental Educational Services must be high quality, research-based and specifically designed to increase academic achievement on the state assessment.
 Any service provided will be paid for by the school district from the Title IA SES set aside funds.
 These services may include academic assistance such as tutoring, remediation and other educational and linguistic interventions.

-The main purpose of Supplemental Educational Services is to:
+The purpose of Supplemental Educational Services is to:

-- Increase the academic achievement in reading/language arts or mathematics of eligible students as measured by the State's assessment system and increase the linguist ability of non English and limited English proficient students (NEP/LEP) and;
+- Increase the academic achievement in reading/language arts or mathematics of eligible students as measured by the State's assessment system and increase the English proficiency of Non-English and Limited English Proficient students (NEP/LEP) as measured by ACCESS and;

 - Enable these students to attain proficiency in meeting the state academic achievement standards.